joannecheng/joannecheng.github.io/_posts/2018-03-06-exploring-earthquake-clusters.markdown

     all_earthquakes += find_earthquakes(soup)
 ```

-We just turned HTML pages into a Python list.
+The code above turned multiple HTML pages into a Python list.
 Now we can start visualizing!

 ### Visualizing

-My goal was to see if it was safe in Taiwan and see if strong earthquakes were still happening.
+I wanted to see if it was safe to travel to Hualien - were the strong earthquakes were still happening?
-I decided to plot earthquakes using a scatterplot, with the X axis representing time of
+To help me answer this questions,
-occurrence and Y axis representing magnitude.
+I plotted earthquakes using a scatterplot, with the X axis representing time of occurrence and Y axis representing magnitude.
-While I usually use matplotlib for visualization in Python, I wanted to try out
+While I usually use matplotlib for visualization in Python, I chose
-[Bokeh](https://bokeh.pydata.org/en/latest/), which provides interactive chart elements
+[Bokeh](https://bokeh.pydata.org/en/latest/) this time, which provides interactive chart elements
 out of the box.

 ![The chart]({{site.url}}/assets/img/posts/2018-03-07-exploring-earthquake-clusters/earthquakes-taiwan.png)